orsonteodoro/oiledmachine-overlay/EBUILD_STYLE_GUIDELINE.md

   all LTO issues without user intervention.
   1.  filter-lto when the compiler at the beginning of the pkg_setup phase is not the same after a forced compiler switch.
-It is assumed that the initial compiler is a LTO compiler.
+It is assumed that the initial compiler is the default systemwide LTO compiler.
   2.  filter-lto when the explicit LTO compiler is not the same after the compiler switch phase for static-libs in any of IUSE or *DEPENDS or for static builds.